Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/IdentityProviderProviderTypeParameterRequest.md

 `func (o *IdentityProviderProviderTypeParameterRequest) UnsetOIDCScope()`

 UnsetOIDCScope ensures that no value is present for OIDCScope, not even an explicit nil
+### GetRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterRequest) GetRequestHeaders() []SharedRequestHeaderRequest`

+GetRequestHeaders returns the RequestHeaders field if non-nil, zero value otherwise.

+### GetRequestHeadersOk

+`func (o *IdentityProviderProviderTypeParameterRequest) GetRequestHeadersOk() (*[]SharedRequestHeaderRequest, bool)`

+GetRequestHeadersOk returns a tuple with the RequestHeaders field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterRequest) SetRequestHeaders(v []SharedRequestHeaderRequest)`

+SetRequestHeaders sets RequestHeaders field to given value.

+### HasRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterRequest) HasRequestHeaders() bool`

+HasRequestHeaders returns a boolean if a field has been set.

+### SetRequestHeadersNil

+`func (o *IdentityProviderProviderTypeParameterRequest) SetRequestHeadersNil(b bool)`

+ SetRequestHeadersNil sets the value for RequestHeaders to be an explicit nil

+### UnsetRequestHeaders
+`func (o *IdentityProviderProviderTypeParameterRequest) UnsetRequestHeaders()`

+UnsetRequestHeaders ensures that no value is present for RequestHeaders, not even an explicit nil
+### GetRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterRequest) GetRequestURLParameters() []IdentityProviderRequestURLParameterRequest`

+GetRequestURLParameters returns the RequestURLParameters field if non-nil, zero value otherwise.

+### GetRequestURLParametersOk

+`func (o *IdentityProviderProviderTypeParameterRequest) GetRequestURLParametersOk() (*[]IdentityProviderRequestURLParameterRequest, bool)`

+GetRequestURLParametersOk returns a tuple with the RequestURLParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterRequest) SetRequestURLParameters(v []IdentityProviderRequestURLParameterRequest)`

+SetRequestURLParameters sets RequestURLParameters field to given value.

+### HasRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterRequest) HasRequestURLParameters() bool`

+HasRequestURLParameters returns a boolean if a field has been set.

+### SetRequestURLParametersNil

+`func (o *IdentityProviderProviderTypeParameterRequest) SetRequestURLParametersNil(b bool)`

+ SetRequestURLParametersNil sets the value for RequestURLParameters to be an explicit nil

+### UnsetRequestURLParameters
+`func (o *IdentityProviderProviderTypeParameterRequest) UnsetRequestURLParameters()`

+UnsetRequestURLParameters ensures that no value is present for RequestURLParameters, not even an explicit nil
 ### GetNameClaimType

 `func (o *IdentityProviderProviderTypeParameterRequest) GetNameClaimType() string`